Hysterelius/hysterelius.com/content/rpt/index.md

 keywords = "RPT, Radiopharmaceutical Therapy, Cancer therapy, Radiopharmaceuticals"
 +++

-Radiopharmaceutical therapy (RPTs), is a novel way to treat a horrific disease: cancer, through modern breakthroughs scientists are able to treat
+Radiopharmaceutical therapy (RPTs), is a novel way to treat a horrific disease: cancer, through modern breakthroughs scientists are able to treat cancer in an effective and less damaging way.
 <!-- more -->

 ## Introduction